Ankr-network/ankr-docs/docs/build-blockchain/chains/v2/binance-smart-chain.md

 **Binance Smart Chain** is an EVM compatible chain designed to work alongside Binance Chain.

 As well as EVM compatibility, BSC adds smart contract functionality to the chain.
-The dual-chain architecture alongside Binance Chain enables the sending and receiving of BNB and BEP2 tokens cross-chain.&#x20;
+The dual-chain architecture alongside Binance Chain enables the sending and receiving of BNB and BEP2 tokens cross-chain.

-EVM-compatibility permits support for Ethereum tools and DApps.&#x20;
+EVM-compatibility permits support for Ethereum tools and DApps.

 ## Quick links